cnord/doc-security-center/english/11-database-wizard.md

 The Destination folder option specifies the folder on the hard disk of the computer or network resource in which the database backup will be saved.

 The backup file name can be specified using the parameter of the same name.
-Despite the fact that there are no restrictions on naming the backup file, it is necessary to remember that to restore the Security Center database from the backup using the GUI of the "Database wizard" module, the file name shall begin with the Latin characters "AB”.
+Despite the fact that there are no restrictions on naming the backup file, it is necessary to remember that to restore the Security Center database from the backup using the GUI of the "Database wizard" module, the file name shall begin with the Latin characters "AB".

 Note that the backup copy of the Security Center software database is created in the form of a ZIP archive, in which several files containing backup data can be included.
 If the archive file size exceeds 4Gb, a multi-volume archive will be created, all files of which will be needed for restoration the database from the backup.